Skip to content

 Reflections from a Paediatric Registrar

 ‘I won’t touch the feet- I’ll do ANYTHING else’.
-Avoiding adult feet was one of the reasons I chose a career in paediatrics was one of my responses when I found out that the PICU I was working in was being converted to an adult COVID ITU.
+Avoiding adult feet was one of the reasons I chose a career in paediatrics.
+It was one of my responses when I found out that the PICU I was working in was being converted to an adult COVID ITU.
 I chose paediatrics as a career for many other reasons, but this was the first thing that popped into my head.

 Handover